 Brian Leetch (1988-89)

-One of the greatest offensive defensemen in League history, Brian Leetch enjoyed a highly productive rookie season in the NHL.
+One of the greatest offensive defensemen in league history, Leetch enjoyed a highly productive rookie season.

 Over 68 games played in the 1988-89 season, Leetch displayed the offensive flair which would lead to his eventual Hall of Fame induction in 2009, scoring 23 goals and 71 points in his rookie campaign.

-Leetch’s incredible offensive production paired with his solid defensive play resulted in his reception of the Calder Trophy in 1989, while he also finished 11th in James Norris Trophy voting for the defenseman of the year.
+Leetch’s incredible offensive production paired with his solid defensive play resulted in his reception of the Calder Trophy in 1989 while finishing 11th in Norris voting for the defenseman of the year.

-A Stanley Cup champion with the New York Rangers, Leetch twice captured the James Norris Trophy in his career, thanks largely in part to his combined offensive production and quality defensive play.
+A Stanley Cup champion with the New York Rangers, he twice captured the Norris Trophy in his career, thanks largely in part to his combined offensive production and quality defensive play.

 Mike Bossy (1977-78)

-A Calder Trophy winner in 1978, Bossy led the NHL in power-play goals and was named an all-star in his first career season, while he also finished fourth in Lady Byng Memorial Trophy voting.
+A Calder winner in 1978, Bossy led the NHL in power-play goals and was named an all-star in his first career season.
+He also finished fourth in Lady Byng voting.

 Ray Bourque (1979-80)

-It should come as no surprise to see Ray Bourque on this list.
+It should come as no surprise to see Bourque on this list.

-In his rookie season as a 19-year-old, Bourque scored 17 goals and 48 assists, totaling 65 points, incredible production from a defenseman, while he shone defensively, recording a plus 52 rating.
-Further, Bourque scored an additional 11 points in ten playoff games with the Boston Bruins.
+In his rookie season as a 19-year-old, Bourque scored 17 goals and 48 assists, totaling 65 points.
+While he put up incredible production from a defenseman, he also shone defensively, recording a plus-52 rating.
+Further, he scored an additional 11 points in 10 playoff games with the Boston Bruins.

-As a result, Bourque captured the Calder Trophy in 1980 and was named a first-team all-star, while he finished fourth in James Norris voting.
+As a result, Bourque captured the Calder in 1980 and was named a first-team all-star, while he finished fourth in Norris voting.

 This article was originally published in September 2015.